StrongMind/cohort_template/README.md

 ### Topic and Post creation views

 Change your topic_view_test to the following.
+You can use the [Django Edit Generic View](https://docs.djangoproject.com/en/4.0/ref/class-based-views/generic-editing/) documentation to find some ways to respond to these tests.

 ```python
 import pytest